SteveHodge/assistantdm/readme.txt

  * Special abilities: class and race
  * Turn/Rebuke
  * size (where is up to?)
- * AC Size modifiers should be correctly linked to size stat.
+ * AC Size modifiers should be correctly linked to size stat (done).
 Size should also modify carrying capacity
  * Remove misc modifiers from skills and saves - adhoc buffs replace these (should be read only fields in ui)
  * add damage statistic on attackforms. add extra_damage property to damage statistics (for e.g. flamming)
  * implement buffs on attackforms - need to implement add action in AttackFormPanel.AttackFormInfoDialog